weaversa/cryptol-course/labs/CryptoProofs/CryptoProofsAnswers.md

 ### 2.4 Proof of Injectivity

-The flipside of collision detection is proving an absence of collisions.
+The flip-side of collision detection is proving an absence of collisions.
 That is, proving that every input generates a distinct output.
 A function with this property is referred to in mathematics as *injective* or *one-to-one*.

 **EXERCISE** 2.4.1 DES Injectivity

 Show that, for any given key, `DES.encrypt` is injective (collision-free) with respect to plaintext.

-*Hint* Use the boolector theorem prover.
+*Hint* Use the Boolector theorem prover.
 (Even then, this proof may take a few minutes!)

 *Hint* Consider using the implication operator `==>`